Karim Attoumani

-Karim Attoumani (born 24 March 2001) is a professional footballer who plays as a centre-back for Dijon B. Born in France, he plays for the Comoros national team.
+Karim Attoumani (born 24 March 2001) is a professional footballer who last played as a centre-back for Slavia Sofia.
+Born in France, he plays for the Comoros national team.

 Career

 Attoumani began playing football at the age of 13 at the behest of his father, and is a youth product of the academies of the Réunionnais clubs AG JS Deux-Rives, Parfin, JS Champ-Bornoise, OCSA Léopards, before moving to mainland France with Montpellier in 2019.
 On 23 September 2021, he moved to the reserves of Dijon.
+In July 2025, he joined Bulgarian club Slavia Sofia, but left the team by mutual consent just a month later due to serious injury issues.

 International career

 Born in Réunion, France, Attoumani is Comorian descent.
 He represented the Comoros U20 at the 2022 Maurice Revello Tournament.
 He was called up to the senior Comoros national team for a set of friendlies in September 2022.
 He made his debut with Comoros 1–0 friendly loss to Tunisia on 22 September 2022.